 This post has been lying in my drafts since months…yep, since September!!
 The main reason was because the pics were taken in a hurry and in artificial light… it didn’t turn out even half as what I expected.
 The husband had already lost out on his patience cos we were late for dinner, and so I didn’t even get a chance to see what I clicked until the dish was completely wiped clean.
-I kept this amazing recipe on hold, till I got pictures that did justice.
+I kept this amazing recipe on hold, thinking I’ll post it as soon as I got pictures that did it some justice.
 Hardly I knew what was in store for me the next few months, then.
-Now forget taking pictures, I haven’t made meat itself in a long time.
+Now forget taking pictures, I haven’t made meat itself in a long time. 😦

 So here I’m posting this recipe, with a promise good pictures will follow soon.
 Now about this dish.